herrwinfried/EasierWsaInstaller/README.md

 # Command lines not for you?
 [Try our EasierWsaInstallerGui project](https://github.com/herrwinfried/EasierWsaInstallerGui#readme)

-# An amateur video showing the installation

-Soon...

 # Information before you start

 You need to remove the existing WSA.